thiagobrandam/blog/README.md

 # thiagobrandam's blog

-This is my blog project, built with `gridsome` !
+This is my blog project, built with `11ty` !

 ### 1. Running the blog locally